YANG007SUN/NLP_Project/README.md

 - **Word Embedding**
     - We used word embedding technique to vectorize `concat_features` column.
     - We used `GloVe Vectors` which was pre-trained by google.
-    - We only looked at top 200 words with the most frequency, meaning, ignoring words which show less frequently to aviod overfitting, and we also defined our max sentence length as 128.
+    - We only looked at top 200 words with the most frequency, meaning, ignoring words which show less frequently to avoid overfitting, and we also defined our max sentence length as 128.

 ### Fit LSTM Model
 - We had 61355 rows X 128 columns word vector ready for modeling, and we had 31 categories for y labels.